Encourage Hair Growth After Chemotherapy

 If you want the process to proceed at a faster rate, here are some things you must know.

-- 1The growth rate of hair.Hair naturally grows at a rate of about half an inch per month.Advertisement
+- 1Hair naturally grows at a rate of about half an inch per month.The growth rate of hair.Advertisement

 - 2Boost your healthy hair from within.

 - Vitamin B Complex can encourage blood flow to the scalp that can stimulate hair growth.